benchaney53/VestasTensionDataTool/README.md

 - 🎨 Professional Vestas-branded output
 - 💾 Configuration management

-## Quick Installation
+## Quick Start

-### For End Users (Easiest Method - GUI Wizard)
+### For End Users

-1. **Download** the setup wizard:
-   - Download `Setup.exe.bat` from this repository
-   - Save it anywhere on your computer
+1. **Double-click** `Run Tower Bolt App.vbs`
+   - This will automatically set up the application and launch it
+   - First run may take longer as it installs dependencies

-2. **Run** the installer:
+2. **Use the application**
-   - Double-click `Setup.exe.bat`
+   - Load your tension data
+   - Configure analysis parameters
-   - Follow the professional setup wizard
+   - Generate professional reports
-   - Everything downloads and installs automatically!

-3. **Launch** the application:
-   - Use the desktop shortcut or run `Launch.bat`

-**✨ Professional GUI Installation**
-- Modern Windows wizard interface
-- Step-by-step guided installation
-- Progress bars and status updates
-- License agreement and location selection
-- Automatic Python detection and setup

-For alternative installation methods, see [INSTALLER_README.md](INSTALLER_README.md)

 ## Requirements

 - Windows 7 or later
-- Python 3.8 or later
+- Python 3.8 or later (automatically detected)
-- Internet connection (for installation only)
+- Internet connection (for first-time setup only)

 ## What's Included